-Professor David Warwick runs a specialised practice in Wessex for hand, wrist, elbow and nerve problems.
+Professor David Warwick runs a specialised practice in Wessex for hand, wrist and nerve problems.

 Professor Warwick is the senior NHS Hand Surgeon in Wessex.
 His NHS contribution has been recognised with a Bronze Clinical Excellence Award; his academic contribution has been recognised with an Honorary Professorship at the University of Southampton.
 He is Secretary of the British Society for Surgery of the Hand and Chairman of Training for the European Hand Society.

 The Hand Clinic has facilities for microsurgery, small joint arthroscopy, small joint replacement, tendon surgery and fracture fixation.
 The very latest techniques such as enzyme fasiectomy Xiapex for Dupuytren's Disease (www.collagenase.co.uk) and Wrist Replacement for arthritis are available.See the Specialisation tab for details of the conditions we treat.